Horbenkodev/hugo-blog/content/posts/data-strategy-for-digital-transformation-in-the-medical-industry/index.md

 ---
-ceoTitle: Data Strategy for Digital Transformation in the Medical Industry
+ceoTitle: Crafting a Data Strategy for Digital Transformation in Healthcare
 title: Data Strategy for Digital Transformation in the Medical Industry
 breadcrumbs: Healthcare Digital Transformation
 slug: data-strategy-for-digital-transformation-in-the-medical-industry